How to write unit tests for behaviors

 This test tries to prove that the behavior is correctly installed and works as intended on a suitable content class.
 It is not a true unit test, of course.
 For that, we would simply test the Tags adapter directly on a dummy context, but that is not terribly interesting, since all it does is convert sets to tuples.

 First, we configure the package.
 To keep the test small, we limit ourselves to the behaviors.zcml file, which in this case will suffice.
 We still need to include a minimal set of ZCML from Five.

 Next, we implement an IBehaviorAssignable*adapter.
 This is a low-level component used by *plone.behavior to determine if a behavior is enabled on a particular object.
 Dexterity provides an implementation that checks the type’s FTI.
 Our test version is much simpler - it hardcodes the supported behaviors.

 Finally, we test the behavior.
 We’ve chosen to use CMFDefault’s Document type for our test, as the behavior adapter requires an object providing IDublinCore.
-Ideally, we’d write our own class and implement IDublinCore directly.
+If we were less lazy, we’d write our own class and implement IDublinCore directly.
 However, in many cases, the types from CMFDefault are going to provide convenient test fodder.

-If our behavior was more complex we’d add more intricate tests.
+Obviously, if our behavior was more complex, we’d add more intricate tests.
 By the last section of the doctest, we have enough context to test the adapter factory.